-Fall Guys Esports – Fall Guys Fridays and First Competitive Team Formed
+Fall Guys Competitive – Fall Guys Fridays and First Esports Team Formed

 Fall Guys Esports is having its first major tournament take place this Friday as part of Twitch Rivals.
 Twitch rivals hold events for a lot of games, even Stardew Valley, so this alone isn’t a sign of a growing scene.
 It isn’t the only Fall Guys event though, and with Panda Global creating a team we might see more of it in the future.
 Fall Guys is the big thing at the moment.
 The excitement may fade and the game doesn’t on the surface resemble something hyper-competitive, but that doesn’t mean there aren’t going to be teams and events for it.